-Considering selling your home, refinancing or making accelerated mortgage payments?
-Any of these actions could potentially trigger a prepayment penalty by your lender, which could set you back thousands of dollars if you’re not careful.
+Considering selling your home, refinancing your mortgage or making extra mortgage payments?
+Any of these actions could potentially trigger a prepayment penalty from your mortgage lender, which could set you back thousands of dollars if you’re not careful.

 What is a prepayment penalty?